ethyca/fides/docs/fidesops/docs/tutorial/outline.md

 As we go through each step in the tutorial, you'll add a couple of helper methods that are wrappers to API calls, and then add calls to these functions at the bottom to be executed when we run this script.

+Create the file `fidesdemo/flaskr/fidesops.py` and add the following imports, environment variables, and outline the methods we'll be creating together:
 ```python
 import logging
 import requests